Ansarimajid/Ansarimajid/README.md

 # Python/Django Intern at ASC IIT Bombay

 👋 Hello there!
-I'm Ansari Majid Ali, a passionate Python/Django developer currently working as an intern at ASC(Application Software Centre) IIT Bombay.
+I'm Ansari Majid Ali, a passionate Python/Django developer previously worked as an intern at ASC(Application Software Centre) IIT Bombay.
 I have over 2 years of experience in web development using Django and I'm also deeply interested in the field of Artificial Intelligence and Machine Learning.

 ## About Me
 - 🌍  I reside in the vibrant city of Mumbai, Maharashtra, India.